Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 * Access or attempt to access any material that you are not authorized to access.
 * Make available any files containing materials where you do not own or control, or have not received the necessary licenses to, all intellectual property rights, rights of privacy and publicity and all other rights in and to such materials.
 * Use any materials in any manner that infringes any intellectual property rights or other rights of any party.
-* Disrupt or interfere with the security of, or otherwise cause harm to, the Roll20 service, Tailor Made materials, systems resources, accounts, passwords, servers or networks connected to or accessible through Roll20 or any affiliated or linked sites.
+* Disrupt or interfere with the security of, or otherwise cause harm to, the Roll20 service, Orr Group materials, systems resources, accounts, passwords, servers or networks connected to or accessible through Roll20 or any affiliated or linked sites.
 * Transmit unsolicited or bulk communications to any Roll20 account holder or to any roll20.net or affiliated e-mail address.
 * Post or otherwise submit any software, programs or files that are harmful or disruptive of another’s equipment, software or other property, including any corrupted files, time bombs, Trojan horses, viruses and worms.
 * Create a false identity for the purpose of misleading others.